datacabinet/datacabinet.github.io/README.md

 When you finish writing code in the created file or just want to check current progress, just go to **Cell** &gt; **Run Cells**.
 The result will be displayed in the new dialog.

-DataCabinet provides you with the space on the NFS share (2GB) and allows you to synchronize your Google Drive and Dropbox storages with it.
+DataCabinet provides you with the space on the NFS share (2GB) which allows you to publish your code using unix authorization mechanisms.

 You have two directories in DataCabinet:
 * /mnt/nfs/&lt;your email&gt; directory] - your personal directory where you configure access rights to the projects and files using Unix file permissions.